DBE Plans and Goals

 The three modal DBE goals contain component goals, as well as how the goals will be met by race-conscious (meaning assigned goal) and/or by race-neutral (meaning voluntary efforts).

-This memorandum communicates the department’s preliminary calculations report outlining the proposed Triennial Disadvantaged Business Enterprise [DBE] Participation Goal for Wisconsin Department of Transportation contracts funded with federal dollars to be executed in federal fiscal years 2021, 2022, and 2023.
-This DBE Goal Proposal is presented to the public for review, comment, and the addition of evidence or data documenting the ongoing effects of discrimination in Wisconsin Department of Transportation’s contracting environment.
+This memorandum communicates the department’s preliminary calculations report outlining the proposed Triennial DBE Participation Goal for WisDOT contracts funded with federal dollars to be executed in federal fiscal years 2024, 2025, and 2026.
+This DBE Goal Proposal is presented to the public for review, comment, and the addition of evidence or data documenting the ongoing effects of discrimination in WisDOT’s contracting environment.

-This DBE Goal percentage is calculated to reflect the relative availability of Wisconsin’s DBE certified firms and DBE certification-eligible firms who specialize in transportation-related work types.
+This DBE goal percentage is calculated to reflect the relative availability of Wisconsin’s DBE certified firms and DBE certification-eligible firms who specialize in transportation-related work types.

-WisDOT’s projected DBE goal calculation is 12.41% for October 1, 2020 – September 30, 2023.
-See final report.
+WisDOT’s projected DBE goal calculation is 4.6% for October 1, 2023 – September 30, 2026.

-We strongly encourage you to review our proposal and submit any evidence of ongoing discrimination in Wisconsin Department of Transportation contract administration activities during this public review period.
+We strongly encourage you to review our proposal and submit any evidence of ongoing discrimination in WisDOT contract administration activities during this public review period.

 • Comments on this report, methodology, proposed goals, and WisDOT’s contracting practices